New Zealand Special Air Service: History

 The NZSAS can trace its roots back to the famous Long Range Desert Group, a British/Commonwealth army unit which fought in the North African desert in World War II.
 New Zealanders also served in the original Special Air Service force during World War II.
 In February 1955, it was decided by the New Zealand Government that a squadron based on the British Special Air Service should be formed as part of the New Zealand Army, as an effective and economic contribution to the Far East Strategic Reserve and the British counter-insurgency effort in Malaya.
 Major Frank Rennie was appointed to form and command the unit, with the decision having been made to recruit mainly from the general public around a cadre of Regular Force personnel.
+Applicants had to be single, under six-foot (183 cm), weigh less than 185lbs (85kg), have their own teeth, good eyesight, and no criminal record.
 Over 800 applied, from which 182, including 138 civilians (though 101 had previous military experience) were selected for training beginning in June 1955.
 In late 1957, soon after the squadron's return to New Zealand from Malaya, the unit was disbanded, having been operationally replaced by an infantry battalion.
 The NZSAS was re-established in October 1959, with the unit celebrating its 50th Jubilee from 3–12 June 2005.

 The NZSAS were granted the Freedom of the Borough of Thames on 27 September 1967.